 (3) Where on the licensed premises no bedroom accommodation is available and other guest accommodation is provided there or on adjacent premises by or on behalf of the licensee in a location approved by the Director, a person so accommodated shall be deemed to be a lodger of the licensed premises.

-[Section 105 amended by No. 23 of 2000 s.
+[Section 105 amended: No. 23 of 2000 s.
 7; No. 73 of 2006 s.
 73 and 108.]

 106. Liquor supplied to lodgers etc., conditions applying to